stcorp/muninn/README.rst

 - connection_string: Mandatory.
 A postgresql connection string of the database containing product attributes.
 The default is the empty string, which will connect to the default database for the user invoking muninn.
+See psycopg documentation for the syntax.

 - table_prefix: Prefix that should be used for all table names, indices, and constraints.
 This is to allow multiple muninn catalogues inside a single